AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/c-html5-20-ecatalog-viewer-customizingviewer.md

 }
 ```

-Using CSS markers is the most flexible way of building responsive designed CSS as it allows you to target not only device screen size but actual viewer size, which may be useful for responsive designed page layouts.
+Using CSS markers is the most flexible way of building responsive designed CSS.
+The reason is because it lets you target not only device screen size but actual viewer size, which may be useful for responsive designed page layouts.

 Use the default viewer CSS file as an example of a CSS markers approach.